DreamworldSolutions/dw-icon-button/README.md

 - `disabledTitle`: When it's provided and icon is disable, on mouse enter, shows disabledTitle text as a tooltip.
 - `placement`: Set tooltip position.
 Default value is top.

-- __Note:__ If you want a tooltip when an icon is disabled, you can use the "disabledTitle" property.
-If you want a tooltip when an icon is not disabled, you can use the "title" property.
-If you want tooltip in both situations, you have to use both properties.
+- __Note:__ The "disabledTitle" property displays the tooltip only when the icon-button is disabled, whereas the "title" property displays the tooltip when the icon-button is not disabled.
+Set both properties to show the tooltip in both cases.

 ## Custom CSS Properties